 Today Prime Minister Prayut Chan-o-cha, in his bid to connect to ordinary people and showcase his pragmatic thinking, hopped on the skytrain for an “inspection trip”.
 Lamenting the state of traffic in Bangkok, he ordered officials to alleviate congestion in the city within three months.

 His intention is admirable.
 After all, the capital’s traffic is ridiculous.
 Commuters spend a significant chunk of their lifetime cursing traffic jams and staring at bright pink taxis, and just a little bit of rain is enough to paralyse the city’s roads.
-If Prayut can solve Bangkok’s traffic problems within that timeframe, he will win the undying love of Bangkokians and will deserve to be prime minister for life.
+If Prayut can solve Bangkok’s traffic problems within that timeframe, he will win the appreciation of many Bangkokians.
 But the overwhelming odds are that he will not succeed where numerous politicians have failed.
 Thaksin Shinawatra, as deputy prime minister, declared that he would eliminate congestion in Bangkok in six months; conveniently, he seemed to gain single-issue amnesia and never mentioned the pledge again after the one year mark.

 But is there a way to resolve the traffic issue?
 There must be.
 I know little to nothing about traffic engineering and transportation systems, but here are my two satangs on three ways to alleviate Bangkok’s traffic woes.
 These ideas are intended not as “quick fixes”, but instead as creative proposals for how to tackle the underlying causes of why Bangkok’s traffic is so terrible.